Enzo-Claeyssen/Q-Learning_for_Tic_Tac_Toe/README.md

 #### First time use ?
 Generates doc + runs the program.
-- Use "make" command
+- Use make command

 #### Creating docs
 Generates doc of the project.
-- "make doc"
+- make doc

 #### Consulting docs

-- Go to doc directory and launch "src.html"
+- Go to doc directory and open src.html

 #### Running Program
 Use this to run the program without generating doc again.